Stevesbong/EmployeeDashboard/README.md

 #### To Do List
-1. Local storage is used to save the settings.
-When page is reloaded the settings are remembered.
+<del>1.
+Local storage is used to save the settings.
+When page is reloaded the settings are remembered.</del>

 2. Displays at least two notifications at the same time when the user clicks the alerts icon (this could be a pop-up window or dropdown menu).